Kiwil23/GSplat_MA_Projekt/README.md

 zrok reserve public localhost:8080 --unique-name <your_subdomain_name>
 ```

-5. You can release a reservation:
+5. You can release a reservation with:

 ```bash
 zrok release <your_subdomain_name>